18 Best Hanging Flowers for Balconies and Patios

 Botanical Name: Portulaca oleracea

-Also popular as the sun rose, purslane, and Mexican rose, it is a great pick for sunny balconies!
-It is drought tolerant too, so don’t worry if you forget to water it sometimes.
+Popularly known as the moss rose, purslane, and Mexican rose, it is a great pick for sunny balconies and warm weather!
+It is drought tolerant, too, so don’t worry if you forget to water it sometimes.

 2. Begonia